 Paper and Paper Pulp are a commodity that are traded on a global stage.
 As a result of expoloding international demand, the world’s forests are being put under increased pressure.
 In response international environmental organizations have established standards for sustainable forest management.
-The Sustainable Forestry Initiative (SFI) is a domestic chain of custody system that many paper companies in the United States prescribe to.
-While it is a reasonable standard combined with the current level of government oversight in the U.S., the problem deforestation and poor forestry management is global in nature and requires a legitimate international standard to address the problems affecting the planet’s rain forests.
+The Sustainable Forestry Initiative (SFI) is a domestic chain of custody system that many paper companies in the United States prescribe to. server ip While it is a reasonable standard combined with the current level of government oversight in the U.S., the problem deforestation and poor forestry management is global in nature and requires a legitimate international standard to address the problems affecting the planet’s rain forests.
 The Forest Stewardship Council (FSC) has made great strides in implementing a global standard.
 It is our view that FSC is an imperfect mechanism but represents the best avenue to protect the world’s forests.
 FSC permits several levels of compliance based upon the percentage of FSC fiber in the sheet.

 Keep in mind that FSC certification applies to all wood products.
 This conversation pertains primarily to paper.